YourNiceCv

 Hobbies & Interests (Optional)

-Industry-Specific CV Tips for UK Sectors
+Industry-Specific Resume Tips for Worldwide Sectors

-🏥 NHS & Healthcare
+🏥 FAANG & Healthcare

 • • Mention CQC (Care Quality Commission) compliance experience

-• • List clinical skills and NHS Band/Grade (e.g., Band 5, Band 6)
+• • List clinical skills and FAANG Band/Grade (e.g., Level 5, Band 6)

 • • Include safeguarding training, GDPR awareness